justinethier/husk-scheme/docs/Continuations.markdown

                   Bool False -> eval e c alt
                   _ -> eval e c conseq

 Here we use the `makeCPS` helper function to pack up `cps` as a continuation object that is passed into `eval`.
 The evaluator will then call back into `cps` when it is ready.
-But since this "next step" is being passing in as a function, the interpreter also has the freedom to call into another continuation instead!
+But since `cps` is being passing in as a function, the interpreter also has the freedom to call into another continuation instead!

 The [Call With Current Continuation](http://c2.com/cgi/wiki?CallWithCurrentContinuation) wiki offers a keen observation:

 >If your program evaluator/interpreter is implemented using Continuation Passing Style you get call-with-current-continuation for free.
 CALL/CC is then a very natural operation since every function is called with the current continuation anyway.

-CPS is a very natural way to implement continuations, if you are fortunate enough to be using a language that can take advantage of this pattern.
-Looking back, it seems obvious to use CPS to implement continuations in husk, as Haskell supports higher order functions (that is, a function can be assigned to a variable just like any other data type).
+So CPS is a very natural way to implement continuations, if you are fortunate enough to be using a language that can take advantage of this pattern.
+Looking back, it seems obvious to use CPS to implement continuations in husk, as Haskell supports both first-class functions and tail call optimization.

 While researching CPS, one thing that really threw me for a loop was the [quote](http://c2.com/cgi/wiki?ContinuationPassingStyle]):